SC-Tech-Program/FAQs/Posters_Authors.md

 **Q. Are posters peer-reviewed?**

-A. Yes, all regular and ACM Student Research Competition posters and thesis canvas are peer-reviewed by a committee of experts.
+A. Yes, all research and ACM Student Research Competition posters and Doctoral Showcase thesis canvases are peer-reviewed by a committee of experts.

 **Q. Is my poster blind-reviewed?**